Immigration Act of 1917: Background

 Anxiety over the fragmentation of American cultural identity led to many laws aimed at stemming the "Yellow Peril," the perceived threat of Asian societies replacing the American identity.
 Laws restricting Asian immigration to the United States had first appeared in California as state laws.
 With the enactment of the Naturalization Act of 1870, which denied citizenship to Chinese immigrants and forbade all Chinese women, exclusionary policies moved into the federal sphere.
 Exclusion of women aimed to cement a bachelor society, making Chinese men unable to form families and thus, transient, temporary immigrants.
 Barred categories expanded with the Page Act of 1875, which established that Chinese, Japanese, and oriental bonded labor, convicts, and prostitutes were forbidden entry to the US.
-The Chinese Exclusion Act of 1882 barred Chinese people from entering the US and the Gentlemen's Agreement of 1907 was made with Japan to cease Japanese immigration to the US.
+The Chinese Exclusion Act of 1882 barred Chinese people from entering the US and the Gentlemen's Agreement of 1907 was made with Japan to reduce Japanese immigration to the US.